RaymiiOrg/c_ookieclicker/README.md

 Class which allows storing of a large number (score, prices, inventory amount).
 Positive integers only.
 Supports comparison operators and has basic arithmetic (addition, substract, divide, multiply).

+If you substract too much so the number would become negative, lets say, `2500-5000`, the cookienumber will become invalid and return `-1`, since negative numbers are not supported.

 ## Inventory

 ### Items